The Dunbar Prize for Writing

 - Selection is blind; entries should not include the student’s name.

-The submission deadline is at the end of Winter Study, and winners are announced early in the spring semester.
+The submission deadline is February 1, 2026, and winners are announced early in the spring semester.
 Winning entries are published in a campus-wide print magazine before the end of the academic year.

 Awards: